-Before you add all the elements to your fall wreath, you should add a hook to the back for hanging.
+Before you add all the elements to your succulent wreath, you should add a hook to the back for hanging.
 Snip a piece of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.

-Find long-stemmed faux succulents at your local crafts store.
+Find long-stemmed faux indoor succulents at your local crafts store.
 These will frame the top of your wreath.
 Find a center point and sprawl the succulents out like a fan from that point.
 If they're heavy, you might want to use both hot glue and floral wire to keep them in place.

 Cut billy balls to size.
 For added interest, incorporate a variety of autumn colors like orange, yellow, and burgundy.
 Use a dab of hot glue on the stem, then insert it into the wreath.
 Place the billy balls so they look as if they are popping out from the center of the focal point.
 Place the billy balls at different heights to add depth to the design.